darklife/darkriscv/README.md

 combinational or, at least, use a 2-phase clock.

-The first solution for the 2-stage pipeline version with a 2-phase clock is the default solution and makes the *darkriscv* work as a pseudo 4-stage
+The first solution for the 2-stage pipeline version with a 2-phase clock is the default solution and makes the *DarkRISCV* work as a pseudo 4-stage
 pipeline:

 - 1/2 stage for instruction pre-fetch (rom)